-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+Recurring debt includes things like auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Pre-Qualification Calculator.

-Remember these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.

 Prime Capital Mortgage Corp can walk you through the pitfalls of getting a mortgage.
 Give us a call at 248-644-1200.